 Multipurpose: Filters organic vapors, acid gas, and alkaline.

-Particulate filters are used to protect against biological contaminants or anything which releases physical particles.
+Particulate filters are used to protect against biological contaminants or anything that releases physical particles.
 Examples include dust, mold, viruses, bacteria, bleach, lead, and asbestos.

 That said, not all particulate filters are created equal.
 Let's look at the different particulate filter classifications and what they mean: